vganesan97/payout-dashboard-mern/frontend/README.md

     ```
 - Sometimes a merchant for a plaid id doesn't exist and we’re not able to create a dest acct, is this by design?
 - Does it make sense to cache the merchant Ids for each plaid id?
 Is the plaid id unique for every merchant Id?
+- Would it be possible to stream the file to the api server or worker?